Flutter-Bounty-Hunters/golden_bricks/README.md

 ```

 Once the font is loaded, use the font in your tests, as desired.
 The easiest way to use the
-Golden Blocks font in a test is to configure the default theme font family to use the Golden Bricks
+Golden Bricks font in a test is to configure the default theme font family to use the Golden Bricks
 font.

 ```dart